mosra/magnum-plugins/README.md

     make
     make install

-None of the plugins is built by default, see Doxygen documentation for more information about particular plugins and their sdependencies.
+None of the plugins are built by default, see Doxygen documentation for more information about particular plugins and their dependencies.

 Building and running unit tests
 -------------------------------